-13.6.
-Beacon Configuration
+13.4.
+Other - Beacon Configuration

 A VeeaHub advertises its presence through a Bluetooth beacon that broadcasts an advertisement consisting of a sub-domain and Instance ID.
 A client app uses the sub-domain and instance ID values.
-This is configured when you first add the hub to the Veea account and is only for information here (Figure 120).
+This is configured when you first add the hub to the Veea account and is only for information.
+You can toggle enable or disable the Bluetooth Beacon here.